genius101/Assignments/README.md

-# Zuri Assignments 3 to be pushed
+Zuri Assignment 3 to be pushed

-This contains a project about using flexbox
+This is Zuri Project week 4 on Flexbox and Grid Layout